dart-lang/site-www/src/_guides/language/sound-faq.md

 ### Are the packages produced by the Dart team compliant with strong mode?

-Many packages have been updated to be strong mode compliant and more are in the works.
-Please file an issue against a package that you use but isn’t yet strong mode compliant.
+Many packages have been updated to be strong mode compliant and more are in process.
+Please file an issue against any packages you use that aren't yet strong mode compliant.

 ### What happens if I write strong mode code, but I use packages that are not compliant with strong mode?